IntegratedSalad/LocalChat/design.md

 Wikipedia:
 "By default, mDNS exclusively resolves hostnames ending with the .local top-level domain"

+# Connection Type
+P2P?
+There isn't really any server to be expected.
+Maybe when it comes to

+# Session Structure
+What data a session has?

+## Sockets
+Maybe two sockets.
+One for accepting connection and other for receiving/sending data.
+Does a client need a passive socket (acceptor)?

+# Async
+Does async apart from that it doesn't block means that the boost asio creates a thread that handles the operation execution?
+Yes.
+Target functionality is to have a bunch of people messaging/trying to send files simultaneously.

 Record handling?

 ## GUI library:
 FTLK or raygui
+wxWidgets

 ## Logging
 Build with maybe different logging levels.